 Just south west of the junction with the Ashton Canal comes Dale Street Lock (84), the first of the "Rochdale Nine".
 These locks linking the Ashton and Bridgewater Canals through the centre of Manchester had been the only part of the Rochdale Canal not to be closed to navigation in 1952.

 Looking back to Dale Street Lock from Piccadilly Lock.
-British Waterways have walled off the caverous areas to the side of Lock 85 to make this area less intimidating.
+The caverous recesses to the side of the lock have now been walled off and CCTV cameras installed, making this area less intimidating than it had been in the past.

 The canal emerges from the tunnel below the buildings of Piccadilly.